 From when I was four until I was fourteen, I took dance classes at our local dance studio.
 My favorite was tap, but I also took classes in jazz, ballet, and hip-hop.
 This was before people realized how poor my vision really was, but my teachers were wonderful about including me and instilling a strong appreciation of the performing arts.
-Here are a few tips and tricks for including dancers with low vision.
+Here are a few tips and tricks for including dancers with visual impairments

 Can you dance with glasses?